In 2025 we are looking at authorship in XR with a focus on the process of an academic user constructing a spatial arrangements of knowledge.

 Annotated Bibliography

-Live XR experiences to access when you are in your VR/AR/XR headset, as presented at ACM Hypertext ’25, Annotated Bibliography.
+The Live XR experience to access when you are in your VR/AR/XR headset, as presented at ACM Hypertext ’25: Annotated Bibliography.
 Note that you pinch with your right hand to select and move, and with your left hand to execute commands.

 Presentations